-This pan-fried garlic lime tilapia recipe is crazy delicious!
+This Pan Fried Tilapia recipe is crazy delicious!
 The light, citrusy flavor will make your tastebuds dance with happiness.
 Not to mention, it's super easy to put together making it an ideal dinner choice.

 I have always loved fish but, growing up in New England, I was a bit spoiled and it took me a long time to come around to the idea of tilapia.
 Some people like it for the lack of flavor because it doesn’t taste “fishy”, but I’m the opposite.